paressz/Pzdownloader/README.md

 </div>

 ## Disclaimer
-*This application hots zero of its downloaded content*
+*This application hosts zero of its downloaded content*

 ## Todo